slavicaDj/blog/README.md

 `git stash` command without being forced to configure user.name and user.email.
 I do have experience with using git, shell scripts, C, etc, but this is something I worked in some period of time, and I sure needed some recalling.
 Also, I had to learn how to communicate through mailing list to send patches and replies.
-I was unsecure at moments, but I figured it all out, and learned a lot along the way!
+I was insecure at moments, but I figured it all out, and learned a lot along the way!

 **Should you apply?**
 Yes of course!
 I would like to encourage everyone who is hesitant whether to apply or not: go for it!
 If you are